TalaoDAO/context/wallet_interaction_protocol_mod.md

 ## Verification of the identity of Issuer / Verifier

 ### Motivation
 The protocol of interaction between the wallet and an Issuer or a Verifier currently used by Credible is light, simple and quick to implement, However it does not allow the user of the wallet to ensure the identity of the other party but only the domain name specified in the URL encoded in the QR Code.
-On the other hand, a simple solution based on access to a public register of Issuers / Verifier (EBSI framework for instance...) makes it possible to obtain more precise information for the user and therefore better control without considerably increasing the complexity of the protocol.
+On the other hand, a simple solution based on access to a public register of Issuers / Verifier (EBSI registry for instance...) makes it possible to obtain more information for the user and therefore better control without considerably increasing the complexity of the protocol.

 ## Issuer / Verifier implementation
 The Issuer (or Verifier) DID is passed as an argument in the QRcode callback URL examaple : https://talao.co/..../?issuer=did:ethr:0xee09654eedaa79429f8d216fa51a129db0f72250).

 ### Issuer Registry implementation
 It is necessary to create a registry (centralized or on a blockchain) to store information about the Issuer and to define an API allowing access with a DID on behalf of the Issuer and its callback URL.
-We will start with 2 registries ans same API for both :
+We will start with 2 registries and same API for both :

 Talao Issuer Registry